buy Karawari and Blackwater River Carvings from Tribal-Artifacts.com

 Sacred flutes are played, usually in pairs, during ceremonies and initiations in the Sepik villages.
 They are considered to be the voices of the clans' ancestor spirits.
 Traditionally, village women, children and uninitiated men are not allowed to see the flutes being played.

-Constructed of lengths of bamboo or cane, the elaborately carved wooden stoppers depict human, animal or bird totems.
+The flutes are constructed of lengths of bamboo or cane.
+Their elaborately carved wooden stoppers depict human, animal or bird totems.
 The figures are bilased with feathers, shell, seeds and clay-based paints.
 The long flutes have a low, melodic tone which resonates into the damp, tropical air.
 When two experienced men play a pair of the shorter flutes, their lively duet bounces back and forth like jazz.

 ![© Carolyn Leigh, 2005.
 All rights reserved.
 [Map of the Blackwater River, ESP, PNG: 8k]](../../../../images/mapkablk.gif)